 I mentally let out a breath of relief.
 At least I would be in a comfortable environment.

-"Thank you for coming in, agent Moore.
+"Thank you for coming in, Agent Moore.
 You may leave now."
+The main Director said.

 A little too enthusiastically, I nodded and quickly left the room.

-About an hour later, I was back home at my cozy bachelor apartment.
-I threw myself onto my inviting bed, not bothering to change.
-With the day's events pressing on my mind, I found it hard to fall asleep but eventually exhaustion won and I drifted into a dreamless state.
+About an hour later, I was back home at my cozy apartment.
+I threw myself onto my inviting bed, and didn't bother to change.
+With the day's events pressing on my mind, I found it hard to fall asleep, but eventually exhaustion won, and I drifted into a dreamless state.